cloudogu/sonar/docs/development/understanding_sonarcarp.en.md

 #### Backchannel Log-out

-Backchannel logout currently works as follows:
-**TODO:**
-1. The user logs out of another service (or by clicking the logout link in the Warp menu)
+1. User logs out of another service (or by clicking the logout link in the Warp menu)
-2. This triggers a POST request from CAS to `/sonar/`
+2. This results in a POST request from CAS to `/sonar/`
+   - `Content-Type: application/x-www-form-urlencoded`
 3. Sonarcarp receives this call:
-   - Sonarcarp performs an artificial front channel logout via request (including session and XSRF tokens) to SonarQube
-   - Sonarcarp redirects to the CAS logout, which performs a backchannel logout to all other services
-      - No recursion is achieved here, as CAS knows from the CAS session that it does not need to perform any further logouts
-4. Sonarcarp cleans up the session map from the current account-to-cookie mapping.
+   - recognizes this process and deletes session information from the memory maps in the `go-cas` part of Sonarcarp
+   - Sonarcarp has no connection to the browser because the request comes from CAS, so no cookies are deleted
 ![sonarcarp_and_sonarqube_backchannel_logout.png](images/sonarcarp_and_sonarqube_backchannel_logout.png "Diagramm how a Backchannel logout in Sonarcarp works")

+#### SonarQube tokens

+SonarQube issues its own cookies when a successful login is detected.
+These are `JWT-SESSION` and `XSRF-TOKEN`.
+These have a predefined validity period, which can be changed by the configuration value `sonar.web.sessionTimeoutInMinutes` in `dogu.json`.
+The cookies mentioned above can remain active even after logout actions.
+This is accepted behavior, as Sonarcarp takes care of the actual session behavior.

 ## Filters